Monarch of The Glen 1851 | Oil Painting Reproduction

 Painted in 1851, the Monarch of the Glen painting depicts a red deer stag.
 Sir Edwin Landseer's painting is part of a series of works initially destined for the Palace of Westminster in London.

 Commentators allude to the painting as a “swirling storm of Victorian melodrama” and “cultural colonialism.”
-Nevertheless, Sir Edwin Landseer's artwork is one of the most skilled animal paintings ever created, providing a potent symbol of contested national identity.
+Nevertheless, Sir Edwin Landseer's most famous painting is one of the most skilled animal paintings ever created, providing a potent symbol of contested national identity.

 The stag itself has antlers with twelve points.
-Referred to as a “royal stag,” it’s a fitting subject for the Palace of Westminster.
-The setting shows Glen Affric (a stunning area of outstanding national beauty) fifteen kilometers west of Loch Ness.
+Referred to as a “royal stag," It is a fitting composition for the Palace of Westminster.
+The setting shows Glen Affric, a stunning area of outstanding natural beauty, some fifteen kilometers west of Loch Ness.

 In the painting, the stag emerges from the heather-clad hills, clothed in highland mist and mystery.
 The composition of this oil painting is powerful and cleverly structured, luring the viewer ever closer to the powerful and proud animal.